US Supreme Court's Clarence Thomas delays filing annual financial disclosure

 By Andrew Chung and John Kruzel

-WASHINGTON, June 7 (Reuters) - Conservative U.S. Supreme Court Justice Clarence Thomas, under scrutiny over revelations that he did not disclose luxury trips paid for by a billionaire Dallas businessman, received an extension to file his annual financial disclosure, the court said on Wednesday.
+WASHINGTON, June 7 (Reuters) - Conservative U.S. Supreme Court Justice Clarence Thomas, under scrutiny following revelations that he did not disclose luxury trips paid for by a billionaire Dallas businessman, has received an extension to file his mandatory annual financial disclosure, the court said on Wednesday.

-Supreme Court justices, like some other senior government officials, are required under U.S. law to file annual financial disclosures that report outside income and gifts.

-Fellow conservative Justice Samuel Alito also was granted an extension, according to the court, while the other seven justices filed theirs.
+Seven of the nine justices disclosed their outside income and gifts from 2022, as required for certain senior government officials, while conservative Justice Samuel Alito also was granted an extension, according to the court.
+Extensions can be granted for up to 90 days.

+Some congressional Democrats have proposed imposing new ethics standards on the Supreme Court following reporting on conduct by some of the justices, in particular Thomas.
+Supreme Court justices are not bound like other federal judges by a code of conduct that includes avoidance even of the "appearance of impropriety."

 Food and other "personal hospitality" such as lodging at an individual's residence is generally exempt from disclosure, although the Judicial Conference, the policymaking body for the broader federal judiciary, has tightened its regulations related to the exemption, including requiring transport by private jet to be disclosed.

-Thomas, the longest-serving of the justices, said in response to the ProPublica report that he had been advised that under the previous rules he was not required to report hospitality from "close personal friends" but intended to follow the new guidelines.

-In 2016, Thomas disclosed in his filing that Crow had given him a bronze bust of 19th century slavery abolitionist and writer Frederick Douglass, estimated to be worth $6,500.
+Thomas disclosed in his 2016 filing that Crow had given him a bronze bust of 19th century slavery abolitionist and writer Frederick Douglass, estimated to be worth $6,500.
+Gifts of more than $415 must be reported.

 Roberts is due to collect a salary of $298,500 this year, slightly higher than the $285,400 paid to the other eight justices.
 In keeping with annual salary adjustments prescribed by federal law, these amounts represent increases from 2022, when Roberts was paid $286,700 and the others made $274,200.